Sofia Richie Strips Down To Her Lingerie In Sultry New Instagram Photo

 Earlier in the day, the Vogue beauty had shared yet another snap of herself in the same outfit, citing a quote from the 1983 film Scarface: “The eyes Chico they never lie,’ she wrote in the caption.”
 The iconic line was said by Al Pacino’s character Tony Montana when talking about how Michelle Pfeiffer’s Elvira liked him.

 And while she may be feeling extra romantic lately, Lionel Richie’s daughter recently opened up about her relationship with Kourtney Kardashian’s ex and baby father, Scott Disick, with whom she’s been with for nearly two years now.
-The couple have made plenty of headlines due to the fact that the Keeping Up With The Kardashians star is 15 years her senior, but Sofia is adamant when it comes to keeping her private life out of the spotlight as much as possible.
+The couple has made plenty of headlines due to the fact that the Keeping Up With The Kardashians star is 15 years her senior, but Sofia is adamant when it comes to keeping her private life out of the spotlight as much as possible.

-“I think a lot of people think they have to prove their relationships through social media and I’m just happy being private about my relationship. t’s not like I won’t post pictures about it, but I like having my little private life,” she said in an interview with Tatler magazine.
+“I think a lot of people think they have to prove their relationships through social media and I’m just happy being private about my relationship.
+It’s not like I won’t post pictures about it, but I like having my little private life,” she said in an interview with Tatler magazine.

 “Whatever we do, whether it’s going to the cinema or dinner, we’ll always just end up going home and watching a movie after,” she added.